tosin2013/ollama-benchmark/README.md

 This tool allows you to get the t/s (tokens per second) of Large Language Models (LLMs) running on your local machine.
 Currently we only support testing Ollama llms

+## Documentation

+Comprehensive documentation is available in the `docs/` directory:

+- [Installation Guide](docs/installation_guide.md) - Step-by-step instructions for setting up the benchmark suite
+- [User Guide](docs/user_guide.md) - Detailed instructions for all features
+- [GUI Implementation Guide](docs/gui_implementation_guide.md) - How to implement or modify a graphical interface
+- [Documentation Overview](docs/README.md) - Summary of all documentation

 ## Example output

 Output on a Nvidia 4090 windows desktop